LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 public class TestRunner {
 }
 ```
 Run test with Test Runner Class.
-Two tests should be executed successfully.
+Two tests with different sets of customer data should be executed successfully.